- Household Items

 Daystar Life Center of Citrus County is an official ministry of St. Benedict Catholic Church under the auspices of the Diocese of St. Petersburg.
 Daystar is recognized by the Internal Revenue Service and the State of Florida as a 501(c)(3) charitable organization.
 Therefore, donations made to Daystar are exempt from federal tax.

-In addition to St. Benedict Parish, Daystar is equally supported by the Catholic parishes of St. Scholastica in Lecanto and Our Lady of Grace in Beverly Hills.
+In addition to St. Benedict Parish, Daystar is also supported by the Catholic parishes of St. Scholastica in Lecanto and Our Lady of Grace in Beverly Hills as well as their Knights of Columbus Councils, Communities of Catholic Women and parish groups.
 Other Catholic parishes and local Christian churches also provide support to Daystar, which makes us a true ecumenical ministry.
 From the different congregations or their organizations we receive volunteers, food or money for the Food Pantry, donations of money for Social Services, or items for the Thrift Store.

-Because of the ever-increasing number of people being served, Daystar has grown through the years not only in the number of services offered, but also in volunteer and donor support, and in real estate.
+Because of the ever-increasing number of people being served, Daystar has grown through the years not only in the number of services offered, but also in volunteer and donor support, and in campus development.

 It was in 1999 when we moved to our present location.
-The land and permanent buildings are owned by the Diocese of St. Petersburg.
-Daystar is solely responsible for all costs associated with the maintenance and improvement of the buildings and grounds as well as the costs of utilities, insurances and county fees.
+The land and two permanent buildings are owned by the Diocese of St. Petersburg and the land is leased to Catholic Charities Diocese of St. Petersburg.
+Daystar is solely responsible for all costs associated with the maintenance and improvement of the buildings and the area of the grounds it utilizes as well as the costs of utilities, insurances and county fees.

-The diocesan property was originally used as the campus for the first Catholic school in Citrus County.
+The diocesan property was previously used as the campus for the first Catholic school in Citrus County.
 The Thrift Store is located in the former chapel.
-The former schoolhouse, now known as the Father Hoge Building, contains the Food Pantry, an administrative office, a conference room and storage rooms.
+The former schoolhouse, now known as the Father Hoge Building, contains the Food Pantry, an administrative office, an office for NAMI Citrus, a conference room and storage rooms.

-As long as clients meet the guidelines that we use to define poverty or homelessness, Daystar Life Center serves Citrus County residents regardless of religion or creed, race or color, gender, gender identity or expression, sexual orientation, marital or familial status, age, physical or mental ability, ethnicity or national origin, or military or veteran status.
+As long as clients meet the guidelines that we use to define poverty, homelessness or critical need, Daystar Life Center serves Citrus County residents regardless of religion or creed, race or color, gender, gender identity or expression, sexual orientation, marital or familial status, age, physical or mental ability, ethnicity or national origin, or military or veteran status.